openregister/specification/content/integer-datatype.md

 The **integer** datatype is a base 10 number with no fractional component.

+The string representation is defined in ABNF as:

 ```abnf
 integer = "0" / (["-"] non-zero *digit)
 digit =  "0" / positive-digit